bradtaniguchi/chrome-neo-plus-legacy/apps/api/README.md

 There are 2 ways to build this project.
 The main tsc compile based build, and the `build-prod` variant.

+The `build-prod` script uses a nodejs script that will setup all the files for a production deployment to firebase.

 The "tsc build":

 ```bash